Morgawr/yokubi/src/Section1/Part1/Lesson8.md

 The reason why い-adjectives are similar to verbs is because they can conjugate.

-To say some noun is/has some quality using い-adjectives, you can just make an “A is B” type of sentence with the adjective directly like this:
+To say some noun is/has some quality using い-adjectives, you can just make an "A is B" type of sentence with the adjective directly like this:

 <pre>
 火が赤い